 When did you first realize you wanted to be a writer?

 This is sort of a blurry answer in my brain.
 I had a long list of things I wanted to do as a child.
 Writing a book was on that list, I remember distinctly.
-Though English and creative writing were a favorite subject, I didn’t go to college because there wasn’t anything that interested me enough to invest in.
-Over the
+Though English and creative writing were a favorite subject, I didn’t go to college because there wasn’t anything that

 By Brent King On January 19, 2016 No Comments